Technical Overview

 Why This Matters

-The only viable approach is autonomous agents that do the monitoring and initial analysis, freeing human analysts for judgment calls.
-Not replacing analysts — augmenting them.
-An agent can read every earthquake report and every flight deviation.
-A human can decide what to do about the ones that matter.
+The viable approach is specialist agents that do the research and initial analysis, with procurement officers applying judgement to the flagged material changes.
+Not replacing buyers — augmenting them.
+An agent can re-check every sanctions update, FX tick, and supplier registry change.
+A procurement officer decides what to do about the ones that matter.

-For a deeper look at the terms used here, see the intelligence glossary.
-For specific applications, see our use cases.
+For the supply-chain-specific application of this architecture — risks covered, comparison against SCM suites and RPA, defensibility under CBAM and the Procurement Act — see the agentic AI for supply chain guide.
+For a deeper look at the terms used here, see the procurement glossary.
+For specific applications, see the use cases.